born2bemedia/bizorax/src/lib/policies/refund-policy.md

 ## Contact Information

 1. Our customer support team is here to assist you with any inquiries or concerns about this policy.
-2. If you have any questions or need clarification regarding this Refund Policy, feel free to contact us at <a href="https://bizorax.com.">https://bizorax.com.</a>
+2. If you have any questions or need clarification regarding this Refund Policy, feel free to contact us at <a href="mailto:info@bizorax.com">info@bizorax.com</a> or <a href="https://bizorax.com/contact">https://bizorax.com/contact</a>.

 ## Policy Updates